amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 ### Recommendations:
 Base on the analysis, the following actions are recommended :

-1. Collaborate with Local Influencers:
+1. **Targeted Marketing Campaigns:**
+    - Launch weekend and summer promotions tailored to casual riders.
+    - Highlight cost savings of annual memberships for frequent or long-duration riders.
+2. **Leverage Local Content Creators:**
-    - Hire content creators to promote bike-share trips around Chicago.
+    - Collaborate with Chicago-based influencers and content creators to showcase bike-share trips around the city.
-2. Launch Weekend Membership Plans:
-    - Offer short-term plans targeting casual riders.
-3. Marketing Campaigns for Summer:
-    - Promote annual memberships during peak usage months.
+    - Focus on promoting Cyclistic as a fun, eco-friendly, and affordable way to explore Chicago.
+    - Use user-generated content to improve Cyclistic’s brand image and attract younger, tech-savvy audiences.
+3. **Flexible Membership Options:**
+    - Introduce shorter-term memberships, such as monthly or weekend-only plans, to cater to hesitant casual riders.
+    - Offer family packages or group discounts to broaden appeal.
+4. **Enhance Customer Engagement:**
+    - Launch a loyalty program for both casual and annual riders to reward frequent use.
+    - Gather customer feedback through surveys and use it to improve services.

 ### Data Limitations
 - Purpose of the ride is not available.